YaniXIV/Umbra/README.md

 📦 Setup & Run

+Disclaimer!

-Disclaimer, server url is currently hard coded into the frontend. located in UmbraApp/services/api.ts so make sure you change that when testing!
+Server url is currently hard coded into the frontend. located in UmbraApp/services/api.ts so make sure you change that when testing!

 Requirements

     Leo installed and working